joshrp/moonlight-docs/Fixing-Hardware-Decoding-Problems.md

 If you are using Hackintosh machine, you'll need to find a GPU driver (if available) that correctly implements VideoToolbox decoding for H.264 video.

 # Linux
-Moonlight uses VAAPI for hardware acceleration on Linux.
-This should be compatible with all modern GPUs.
-The most common issue preventing it from working properly is a missing VAAPI driver package for your GPU.
+Moonlight uses VAAPI and VDPAU for hardware acceleration on Linux.
+One of those two APIs should be compatible with any modern GPU.
+The most common issue preventing it from working properly is a missing VAAPI or VDPAU driver package for your GPU.

 * Ensure your desktop session is running using X, not Wayland.
 On GNOME-based distros, you can switch this at the logon screen by clicking the little gear icon.